devellison/mikesdemo/README.md

 It is not production ready, it's ancient pre-C++11 code, but it is sometimes a useful example.

-The compiled .exe is in .\bin\MikesDemo.exe, and can be run as-is.
+The 1.0 release has a Windows 64-bit executable and should be able to be unzipped and run.

 If you have a web camera or other capture device, it should capture video into the 3D demo window.